danielkunin/Regularized-Linear-Autoencoders/erratum.md

 not equation (2).

-- In Section 6 and Appendix B, we explain how the connectedness of R^m implies that all minima are connected by gradient trajectories through index-1 saddles.
+- In Section 6 and Appendix B, we explain how the connectedness of R^m implies that all minima are connected through paths of gradient trajectories through index-1 saddles.
 In fact, as observed empirically with [Fast Geometric Ensembling](https://arxiv.org/pdf/1802.10026.pdf), these saddles are, with high probability, at a height close to